lynaghk/whispertron/readme.md

 - M1 MacBook Air running MacOS 14.7.5 with XCode 16.1.
 - M4 Mac Mini running MacOS 15.1.1 with XCode 16.2.

+## Install

+### From Github

+Navigate to [releases](https://github.com/lynaghk/whispertron/releases/) and download the latest version.

+After downloading unzip it and double-click the `.app` file.

+Follow [this link](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/15.0/mac/15.0) to bypass the unknown developer warning.

+### From Source

 Run:

     ./build.sh